 If circumstances change during the school year, parents may reapply for the waiver.

-Junior and Senior year – student may not attend school dances, specifically Homecoming and Prom.
+Sophomore, Junior and Senior year – Student may not attend school dances, specifically Homecoming and Prom.

-General inquiries regarding fee waivers may be sent to donna_[email protected] If you have questions regarding the Waiver of Fees electronic application or signing up for the Installment Payment Plan, please feel free to contact the following for assistance:
+General inquiries regarding fee waivers may be sent to donna_[email protected] If you have technical questions regarding the Waiver of Fees electronic application or signing up for the Installment Payment Plan, please feel free to contact the following for assistance: